 The Negotiate Submission Agreement function solicits desirable archival information for the OAIS and negotiates Submission Agreements with Producers.
 This function also negotiates a data submission schedule with the Producer.
 It maintains a calendar of expected Data Submission Sessions that will be needed to transfer one or more SIPs to the OAIS and the resource requirements to support their ingestion.
 This function receives AIP/SIP templates and customization advice from Preservation Planning and sends SIP designs, any customized AIP designs and any example SIPs to the Check Submission function as part of the submission approval process.
 It also sends SIP designs and any customized AIP designs to the Establish Standards and Policies function for subsequent use by the Ingest function.
 The Submission Agreement must identify formats, contents and the logical constructs used by the Producer and how they are represented in each Data Submission Session.

 The Manage System Configuration function provides system engineering for the Archive system to monitor continuously the functionality of the entire Archive system and systematically control changes to the configuration.
 This function maintains integrity and traceability of the configuration during all phases of the system life cycle.
 It also audits system operations, system performance, and system usage.
 It sends report requests for system information to Data Management and receives reports; it receives operational statistics from Archival Storage.
 It summarizes those reports and periodically provides OAIS performance information and Archive holding inventory reports to Preservation Planning.
-It receives a preservation plan from Preservation Planning, based on which it sends change requests, procedures and tools to the Archival Information Update function.
+It receives a preservation plans from Preservation Planning, based on which it sends change requests, procedures and tools to the Archival Information Update function.
 It receives system evolution policies from the Establish Standards and Policies function.
 Based on these inputs it develops and implements plans for system evolution.

 The Archival Information Update function provides a mechanism for updating the contents of the Archive.
 It receives change requests, procedures and tools from Manage System Configuration.
 It provides updates by sending a dissemination request to Access, updating the contents of the resulting DIPs and resubmitting them as SIPs to Ingest.